castmetal/convert-js-arraykeys-to-lower/README.md

 # convert-js-arraykeys-to-lower
-Converts an Array or Object To Lower
+Converts an Array or Object Keys To Lower

 Use: